vadimkorr/ParallelProgrammingMatrix/README.md

-Matrix-matrix multiplication is a good example for parallel computation.
+atrix-matrix multiplication is a good example for parallel computation.

 #####Software:
 * Windows 7 32-bit